KelvinLao-0604/KelvinLao-Projects/README.md

 This is a python program which contains both a binary classifier that takes in 2D data which is linearly separable and a  classifier which takes in data which has a decision boundary that goes through the origin and classifies it.

 ### Simple Fixed Shooter:
 This is a 2D Fixed Shooter game made in Unity using C#.
 The player spawns in the middle and monsters spawn to the left and right of the player.
 The player will lose if they touch any monster.
 To win the player must kill 30 of these monsters.
-My plan for this project is to revamp it into a sidescroller game with RPG elements and try to fix some of the animation bugs.

 ### 1D SHM Model:
 This is a NetLogo model I helped make for a teacher during a summer institute.
 This is a physics model for a spring that can move in one direction.
 The user can change the mass, spring constant, and initial position and then observe how it oscillates.